johannesugb/johannesugb.github.io/_posts/2021-01-17-vulkan-synchronization-validation-key-items.md

 ## Key Items from LunarG's Documentation

-In the following, I'll list the key items from LunarG's [Guide to Vulkan Synchronization Validation](https://www.lunarg.com/wp-content/uploads/2021/01/Final_Guide-to-Vulkan-Synchronization-Validation_Jan_21.pdf)", i.e. it shall serve as a "TL;DR"-version of the document:
+In the following, I'll list the key items from LunarG's [Guide to Vulkan Synchronization Validation](https://www.lunarg.com/wp-content/uploads/2021/01/Final_Guide-to-Vulkan-Synchronization-Validation_Jan_21.pdf), i.e. it shall serve as a TL;DR-version of the document:

-**General Information**
+### General Information
 Operations are executed in a massively parallel manner on modern GPUs.
 Whenever the _same region of memory_  is used by subsequent operations on a GPU _in different ways_ some kind of synchronization must be established to guarantee correct behavior of an application, or -- even more importantly -- to prevent undefined results/behavior.

 Synchronization Validation can not only be used to find problems, but also to optimize the performance of an application by reducing the "heaviness" of an existing barrier step by step until a synchronization Validation error occurs (and then go back one step).

 Currently, synchronization Validation will report hazards only **within the same command buffer**.
 It looks like it currently does not work across different command buffers or across different queues.

-**Validation Messages**
+### Validation Messages
 The messages reported from validation synchronization follow a specific naming scheme which should be an efficient representation of the problem reported.
 All messages start with the pattern `SYNC-<hazard name>`.
 In addition to such a `SYNC-` prefix-pattern, one can find `SYNC_` (now with an underscore) patterns within error descriptions which report about the previously known usage of a problematic resource.
 They are printed according to the pattern `SYNC_<stage>_<access-type>`, where both `<stage>` and `<access-type>` refer to only the relevant part of a stage or access enum-value:
 - `<stage>` refers to the `VK_PIPELINE_STAGE_<stage>_BIT` part (e.g. the `COLOR_ATTACHMENT_OUTPUT` part of the total `VK_PIPELINE_STAGE_COLOR_ATTACHMENT_OUTPUT_BIT`)
 - `<access-type>` refers to the `VK_ACCESS_<access-type>_BIT` part (e.g. the `COLOR_ATTACHMENT_WRITE` part of the total `VK_ACCESS_COLOR_ATTACHMENT_WRITE_BIT`)

-**Approach For Fixing Validation Errors**
+### Approach For Fixing Validation Errors
 It is advised to _first_:
 - solve all errors from Standard Validation and
 - solve all errors from Thread Safety.